echonax07/Data_augmentation/readme.md

 # Project:  Data Augmentation of 3D Medical Images and Landmarks
-This project is used for Data Augemntation for brain MRI images using two Libraries:  [TorchIO](https://torchio.readthedocs.io/) and [SITK](https://simpleitk.org/)
+This project is used for realistic Data Augemntation for brain MRI images using two Libraries:  [TorchIO](https://torchio.readthedocs.io/) and [SITK](https://simpleitk.org/)

 ## System requirements #####